 Strawberry shortcake is such a great summer dessert.
 Fresh strawberries and cream top a shortcake biscuit in this classic recipe.
 And it’s so easy to make, so you can skip the store-bought and whip this up with jut a few staples you probably already have in your kitchen.

-As I mentioned, I made this shortcake (for the first time!) last week, and I can already tell it’s going to be a favorite in our household.
+As I mentioned, I made this shortcake (for the first time!) last week, and it’s going to be a favorite in our household.
 Andrew finished his plate in record time and was still talking about it a few days later (and from someone who can be very picky, that’s high praise).
 Plus, this recipe can be done up in 30 minutes, or even less, if you prep your fruit beforehand.

 This is a traditional strawberry shortcake recipe, so the shortcake is biscuit-like, rather than the angel food cake variety you’ll see sometimes.
-I think the biscuit style lends itself wonderfully to soaking up more of those delicious strawberry juices.
+I think the biscuit style lends itself wonderfully to soaking up more delicious strawberry juice.
 They’re best served shortly after coming out of the oven, when they still have a nice light crunch, but they’re good the next day, too.
 Just top with whipped cream and fruit.
 I just threw some heavy cream, vanilla, and sugar into my KitchenAid mixer while I prepped the strawberries.

 Just washing and quartering the strawberries is fine, but I sometimes like to add a little sugar, cover the bowl and give it a few light shakes before I start on the shortcakes.
 Having been shaken, the strawberries will have mashed a bit, creating a light syrupy juice that is also amazing on ice cream.
 Oh, I’ll also mention that almost any berry will work for this recipe — blueberries, cherries and raspberries are all in season during different times in the summer so you can use whatever is on hand, really.